RaphGL/Dotfiles/README.md

 cd ~/dotfiles && sudo sh install_dotfiles.sh #still working on it
 ```
 Note: The script only works with arch-based distros.
+If you want japanese on the terminal you should install this [font](https://github.com/adobe-fonts/source-han-code-jp/releases/).

 ### Manual installation
 Remove colliding dotfiles between the repo and your home folder and run: